COVID-19 Vaccine Update

-In line with the UK government guidance on containing and delaying the transmission of the coronavirus COVID-19, we are changing the appointment offered at the Practice.
+In line with the UK government guidance on containing and delaying the transmission of the coronavirus COVID-19, we have changed the way we offer appointments offered at the Practice.
 This is to minimise risks of transmission between patients and to find a way to continue to offer our services whilst under increased pressure due to the demand generated by COVID-19.
-These changes are being made very quickly in response to the national and international situation evolving on a daily basis.
+These changes are being made rapidly in response to the continually evolving national and international picture.

 If you have any concerns about COVID-19, please check the 111 online checker on symptoms

-‘Telephone assessment’ appointments will be available to book online– from 8 am onwards each day Monday to Friday on a daily basis.
+‘Telephone assessment’ appointments will be available to book online using the NHS App – from 8 AM onwards each day Monday to Friday on a daily basis.
 Please keep checking the app as appointments may become available during the day.
 During the consultation, you will be advised by the clinician if they can deal with your concerns over the phone or if you need to attend the Practice in person.
-This may be later the same day or on another day as advised by the clinician-you may be offered an appointment in person on any day of the week including weekends.
+This may be later the same day or on another day as advised by the clinician, you may be offered an appointment in person on any day of the week including weekends.
 These telephone appointments are replacing the old ‘same day appointments’

-Please note you will be given a time for your telephone appointment of any type: we will aim to call you at some time during the day but cannot guarantee when, this is due to the huge demand at present.
+The clinician will ring you at the time of your appointment wherever this is possible.
+Please be available 30 minutes before and after the appointment time as you may get a call during this time window.
 Please keep your phone switched on.
 Please bear that in mind when making a telephone appointment, if you miss the call from the clinician then you will need to either rebook online or contact Reception to rearrange another telephone appointment.

 Please add the reason for your appointment when booking online.
 If you cannot see an appropriate appointment, this means they have all been allocated, please keep refreshing the app during the day.

-If you are wishing to discuss any matter in relation to your mental health and well-being, please use these telephone assessment slots.
+If you are wishing to discuss any matter about your mental health and well-being, please use these telephone assessment slots.

 If you are pregnant and wish to seek medical advice, then please use these telephone assessment slots.

-Our experienced nurses are able to deal with a wide range of medical problems.
-You may be called back by a Doctor or a Nurse depending on the problem you are seeking advice on.
+Our experienced nurses can deal with a wide range of medical problems.
+You may be called back by a Doctor, Clinical Pharmacist or a Nurse depending on the problem you are seeking advice on.

 Blood test appointments can be booked online-please only book these if you have been advised to by a clinician at Leeds Student Medical Practice.